Ai Resume

 The Short Answer: No, ATS Systems Do Not Detect AI-Generated Resumes

-None of the 10 ATS platforms we tested have built-in AI detection capabilities.
+None of the 10 ATS platforms we tested have built-in AI detection.
 Not one.
-These systems are designed to parse, rank, and filter resumes based on keywords, formatting, and job matching — not to analyze writing style or flag AI-generated content.
+These systems parse, rank, and filter based on keywords, formatting, and job matching — not writing style or AI probability scores.

 Here’s what every major ATS actually does with your resume: